endorpersand/lc3-ensemble-test/doc/API.md

 Sets the keyboard input (i.e., what was typed into the simulator) to a given string.

+### autograder.LC3UnitTestCase.setPC(pc: str)

+Sets the program counter to the given address.

 ## Executions

 These are methods which actually execute code.
 The state of the simulator after an execution can be checked with assertions.